nstudio/nativescript-videoplayer/README.md

 **finished** *optional*

-Attribute to specify an event callback to execute once the video reaches the end of its duration.
+Attribute to specify an event callback to execute when the video reaches the end of its duration.